meowarex/TobiiTile/README.md

 npm run package
 ```

 This command uses [Electron Packager](https://github.com/electron/electron-packager) to package the app.
-The output will be in a directory named `AccessibleGUI-linux-x64` within your project folder.
+The output will be in a directory named `TobiiTile-linux-x64` within your project folder.

-**Note:** Ensure you have an `icon.png` file in the root directory for the application icon.

 ### Distributing the Application